-FIG. 98 Send to NetLinx Device dialog (showing Modero firmware update via IP)
+FIG. 77 Send to NetLinx Device dialog (showing Modero firmware update via IP)

 - 11. Click Close (after the panel reboots) to return to the main program. - 12.
 Right-click the associated System number and select Refresh System.
-This causes a refresh of all project systems, establishes a new connection to the Master, and populates the System list with devices on your particular system.
+This causes a refresh of all project systems, establishes a new connection to the Master, and populates the System list with devices on your particular system. - 13.
+Confirm the panel has been properly updated to the correct firmware version.

-Upgrading Accessory Devices via an IP Address
+Upgrading Accessory Devices via the USB